 (You may need to add a little more milk with these substitutions if your oats look dry.)

-Alternatively, try my Cookie Dough Overnight Oats.
+Alternatively, try my Cookie Dough Overnight Oats or Blueberry Overnight Oats.

 How to make tiramisu overnight oats